 This 2-story U.S. Army Facility was completed in 2003 with StoneLite® Cambrian Black granite in a honed finish.
 StoneLite® panels offer a high level of blast resistance.
 Check out our blast test video under product testing.

 RIM Architects specified 34,000 sq. ft. of StoneLite® Giallo Santa Cecilia granite for the construction of this 10 story structure.
 The light weight StoneLite® panels require far less structural support than dimensional stone.
 Unlike sold stone, the panels can be flexed, making them ideal for seismic locations.
 Visit our Project Profile section for a more in depth review of this project.

-Nesbett Courthouse exterior façade clad in 35,000 sq. ft. of StoneLite® Rosa Porino and Rossa Taivassallo granite in honed and sandblasted finishes.
+Nesbett Courthouse exterior façade was clad in 35,000 sq. ft. of StoneLite® Rosa Porino and Rossa Taivassallo granite panels in honed and sandblasted finishes.

-The Courthouse was designed as a public disaster shelter during seismic activity.
-It is able to withstand 2 inch floor to floor lateral displacement.
+The Courthouse was designed as a public disaster shelter during seismic activity and is able to withstand 2 inch floor to floor lateral displacement.
 StoneLite®‘s flexural ability makes it a natural for any project requiring stone in a seismic zone.

 The four story government building was completed in 1994.
 After 20+ years of exposure to Alaskan freeze-thaw weather conditions, the panels remain durable and beautiful.